Allfen CX sustained-release tablets

 Brand Name: Examples include Allfen CX and Xpect-AT

-Allfen CX sustained-release tablets is used for:
+Allfen CX sustained-release tablets are used for:

 Relieving unproductive cough and reducing mucus in the chest due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Allfen CX sustained-release tablets is a cough suppressant and expectorant combination.
+Allfen CX sustained-release tablets are a cough suppressant and expectorant combination.
 The cough suppressant works in the brain to help decrease the cough reflex.
 The expectorant works by thinning mucus (phlegm) in the lungs, making it less sticky and easier to cough up.
 This makes coughs more productive.

 Do NOT use Allfen CX sustained-release tablets if:

 - you are allergic to any ingredient in Allfen CX sustained-release tablets

 - the patient is a newborn or infant

 - you have taken a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) within the past 14 days